Felipe Rodríguez-Gentile

-Felipe Rodríguez-Gentile (born 4 October 2006), sometimes referred to as Felipe or Felipinho, is a professional footballer who plays as a forward for side Preston North End.
+Felipe Rodríguez-Gentile (born 4 October 2006), sometimes referred to as Felipe or Felipinho, is a professional footballer who plays as a forward for USL League One club Portland Hearts of Pine.
 Born in Brazil, he is a youth international for Argentina.

 Early life

 Rodríguez-Gentile was born in Vinhedo, São Paulo to Argentine parents, Fernando and Agustina, a chemist and biologist, respectively, who left Argentina in 2002 following the Argentine great depression.
 His parents settled in Vinhedo, a municipality in the state of São Paulo, where Rodríguez-Gentile and his brother Mateo were born.
 Having also spent time living in Milan, Italy, Rodríguez-Gentile emigrated from São Paulo to Liverpool in January 2020.

 Club career

 Early career

 While attending the Merchant Taylors' Boys' School in Crosby, a friend invited him to join his Sunday league team, Huyton Juniors.
 Having helped Huyton Juniors retain the Merseyside and Halewood League championship title, Rodríguez-Gentile's performances earned him a trial at Premier League club Liverpool, though he was ultimately not offered a place in their academy, in part due to the COVID-19 pandemic in England.